Large-Language-Model Enabled Semantic Communication Systems

 \subsection{System Model}

-In this subsection, the application of LLMs for modeling the problems outlined in the previous subsection is introduced.
+In this subsection, the application of LLMs for modeling the problems outlined in the previous subsection is expounded.
 LLMs undergo an unsupervised pre-training process aimed at predicting the probability of the next token in a training set, given preceding text.
-Tokens, representing encoded forms of human language beyond individual characters, are derived from extensive natural language data and undergo a tokenizer training phase, akin to a data compression process \cite{sennrich2015neural}.
-Commonly utilized methods such as Byte Pair Encoding (BPE) and WordPiece \cite{wu2016google} serve as forms of data compression aligning with the function $\varphi$ discussed earlier.
+Tokens, {which represent} encoded forms of human language beyond individual characters, are derived from extensive natural language data and {undergo the phase of} tokenizer training, akin to a data compression process \citep{sennrich2015neural}. {Frequently used} methods such as Byte Pair Encoding (BPE) and WordPiece \citep{wu2016google} serve as forms of data compression, aligning with the function $\varphi$ discussed earlier.
 The embedding layer after tokenization further represents semantic information from this encoding.

 Consider a scenario where both the transmitter and receiver share identical background knowledge from a common knowledge base.
-If all possible sequences of transmitted information can be enumerated, then $P(S)$ becomes computable, resolving the problem posed in the previous subsection.
-The objective of LLM training is to predict token probabilities post-tokenization of text, while dataset construction aims to comprehensively cover all human languages.
+If all possible sequences of transmitted information can be enumerated, then $P(S)$ becomes computable, resolving the problem {stated} in the foregoing subsection.
+The objective of LLM training is to predict token probabilities {after the} tokenization of text, while dataset construction aims to comprehensively cover all human languages.
 Assuming text information, Alice and Bob, needing communication, should possess the same knowledge base ($X$ distribution equivalence) for effective language interaction.
-Assuming comprehensive collection of their language usage into dataset $\mathbb{D}$, and given adequate computational resources for both parties, algorithms like BPE or WordPiece tokenize $\mathbb{D}$’s text.
-The goal is training a tokenizer with vocabulary size $V$.
+Assuming a comprehensive collection of their language usage into dataset $\mathbb{D}$, and given adequate computational resources for both parties, algorithms like BPE or WordPiece tokenize $\mathbb{D}$’s text.
+The goal is {to train} a tokenizer with a vocabulary size $V$.
 If $m$ bits represent a token, then $2^m \geq V$.
-Tokenization’s compression effect, where UTF-8 encodes sequence $X$ of length $n$ into sequence $W$ of length $t$ should satisfy the expression:
+Tokenization’s compression effect---where UTF-8 encodes sequence $X$ of length $n$ into sequence $W$ of length $t$---should satisfy the~expression